You need an ever-flowing source of fintech content ideas to drive content marketing.

 Long-form works well for topics like this because buyers often have many questions and they need in-depth explanations.

-2. Interview Your Customers and Write Case Studies
+2. Interview Customers for Case Studies [Startup]

 Happy customers are a huge asset to any brand.
 Whenever possible, create content explaining how your business helped your customers overcome frustrating problems.